gxiny/mini-UPS/README.md

-# ERSS Final Project

-This is the submission repository of ERSS final project.

-Our task is to implement a simple version of
+implement a simple version of
 Useless Parcel Service (UPS).

 ## Configuration